 Make sure that JavaScript is enabled in your web browser.
 Download the IMLS Budget Form (PDF, 1.7MB) to your computer and work on it outside your web browser.
-When it is complete, save it as a PDF and upload it as part of your application through Grants.gov.
+When it is complete, save it as a PDF, use Budget.pdf as its file name, and upload it as part of your application through Grants.gov.